 - Investment skills and savings

 - Other sources of income

-- The lump sum payments attract tax all at once whereas the annuity attracts tax at a much lower rate.
-Annuities can be considered financially less flexible in a way that it may not be sufficient to cover the basic expenses of everyday life.
+- The lump-sum payments attract tax all at once, whereas the annuity attracts tax at a much lower rate.
+Annuities can be considered financially less flexible so that it may not be sufficient to cover the basic expenses of everyday life.

 People may want to choose between a regular income stream (or annuity) and a lump sum payment to pay for the expenses of daily life.
 Since this decision affects ones’ financial future, people should make an informed choice.
-A number of factors such as, cost of living, assets etc. helps in deciding which option works the best.
+Several factors, such as cost of living, assets, etc. help decide which option works the best.

-This has a been a guide to Annuity vs Lump Sum.
-Here we also discuss the top difference between Lump Sum and Annuity along with infographics and comparison table.
+This article has been a guide to Annuity vs. Lump Sum.
+Here we discuss the top differences between Annuity and Lump Sum with infographics and comparative table.
 You may also have a look at the following articles –